A-I-nstein/rust_ESP32-C3/b4_ldr/README.md

 - VCC terminal of the joystick is connected to the devkit 5V.
 - GND terminal of the joystick is connected to the devkit GND.
 - The AO terminal of the joystick is connected gpio0 on the devkit.

+# Other Examples
+- light_up: Lights up LEDs based on the light condition.